connexcs/docs/customer-ratecard.md

 ### Advanced Level

-In advanced level, users are required to fill in more details.
+In advanced level, you need to fill in more details.

 1. Users will add the Name that will be public.
 2. Users can add the notes, both public and private, in the respective fields.